 As outlined in the various sections, in every stage of the life cycle Accoya provides compelling environmental advantages.
-As we value transparency at Accsys, all claims about sustainability are always referenced to recognised standards.
+As we value transparency at Accsys, all claims about our sustainable timber are always referenced to recognised standards.

 Therefore, the environmental performance of Accoya® is thoroughly tested and published following uncompromising leading independent international methodologies such as Life Cycle Analysis (LCA following ISO 14040/44) and Environmental Product Declarations (EPD following ISO 14025 and EN 15804).
 Besides this we seek to acquire the most respected ecolabels worldwide.

 Carbon footprint – cradle to gate

 In a carbon footprint assessment, the greenhouse gas emissions (GHG) during the life cycle of a material can be measured, and compared to alternative products in terms of kg CO2 equivalent (CO2e).